Typical-User0/file_encryptor/README.md

 This Rust-based encryption tool provides a secure and straightforward way to encrypt and decrypt files using various encryption algorithms, including AES-128-GCM, AES-256-GCM, and ChaCha20-Poly1305.

+## Caution
+Use this for educational purposes only

 ## Table of Contents

 - [Installation](#installation)